dustinian/Adventures/ngs_valil.md

 Pre-Generated Characters
 ------------------------

 Rolling your own characters is fun and easy, and no pre-generated character will ever resonate as fully.
 But pre-generated characters are a great tool for a novice or first-time players.
-I named the characters from a list of [Unisex Names](http://www.parenting.com/baby-names/lists/unisex-names) and avoided gendered pronouns, so feel free to play any character as either gender.
+I named the characters from a list of [Unisex Names](http://www.parenting.com/baby-names/lists/unisex-names) and avoided gendered pronouns, so feel free to play any character as any gender.

 ###Brett the Barbarian

-Strong, but slow--Brett values actions over words.
+Strong, but slow&emdash;Brett values actions over words.

 * __Damage Instances:__ 4